meech-ward/HTML-Piano/README.md

 A simple piano made with Vanilla JavaScript.

+Use the code in piano/dist

-Check out an example here: <https://meech-ward.github.io/HTML-Piano-VanillaJS/index.html>
+Check out an example here: <https://meech-ward.github.io/HTML-Piano-VanillaJS/example/index.html>